MAY 2nd: BOM-BEAR! 7pm

 Bookings only: janebombane@yahoo.co.uk or TEXT 07764 515583

-16th: JANE BOM-BANE with songs, harmonium, mechanical hats, poems and images.
-Accompanied by Eliza Skelton.
-8pm £12 show. + £15 optional food at 7pm (please pre-order)
+Songs, harmonium, mechanical hats, poems and images.
+Accompanied on various instruments by the one and only Eliza Skelton!8pm £12 show. + £15 optional food at 7pm (please pre-order) Scroll to end for Festival menu ***

 Bookings only: janebombane@yahoo.co.uk or TEXT 07764 515583 or Fringe Box Office 01273 917272